rancher/remotedialer/README.md

 #### HA operation (peering)

 remotedialer supports a mode where multiple servers can be configured as peers.
-In that mode all servers maintain a mapping of all client connections to all other servers, and can forward connections appropriately.
+In that mode all servers maintain a mapping of all remotedialer client connections to all other servers, and can route incoming requests appropriately.

-Therefore, http requests to any of the clients can be resolved by any of the peer servers.
-This is useful for high availability, and Rancher leverages that functionality among replicas of the main pod.
+Therefore, http requests referring any of the remotedialer clients can be resolved by any of the peer servers.
+This is useful for high availability, and Rancher leverages that functionality to distribute downstream clusters (running agents acting as remotedialer clients) among replica pods (acting as remotedialer server peers).
+In case one Rancher replica pod breaks down, Rancher will reassign its downstream clusters to others.

 Peers authenticate to one another via a shared token.